earthai-tech/k-diagram/docs/source/user_guide/errors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
 This function is designed for visualizing **two-dimensional uncertainty**,
-which is common in spatial or positional forecasting.
-It draws an
+a concept explored in :cite:t:`kouadiob2025`,  which is common in spatial
-ellipse for each data point, where the ellipse's size and orientation
+or positional forecasting.
+It draws an ellipse for each data point, where
-represent the uncertainty in both the radial and angular directions.
+the ellipse's size and orientation represent the uncertainty in both the
+radial and angular directions.

 **Mathematical Concept:**
 For each data point :math:`i`, we have a mean position
 :math:`(\mu_{r,i}, \mu_{\theta,i})` and the standard deviations of the
 errors in those directions, :math:`\sigma_{r,i}` and